-Our Work in Scotland
+Our Work in the UK

 We are campaigning for Limb B workers’ rights for foster carers.
 This is a category of self-employment which acknowledges the fact that we are not independent self employed contractors but instead are in business on behalf of another’s organisation, ie. our Local Authority or Independent Fostering Agency.